 This section discusses the algorithm used to implement Theorem~\ref{thm.algol} for the computations in Section~\ref{sec.computations}.
 The key difference compared to the proof of Theorem~\ref{thm.algol} in Section~\ref{sec:decision} is that we use almost normal surfaces, rather than normal ones, to determine which normal surfaces are incompressible and to find isotopies between them.

-In this section, we will use ideal triangulations $\calT$ with a \emph{partially flat angle structure} in the sense of \cite{Lackenby:heeg}.
+In this section, we study manifolds with boundary a union of tori using ideal triangulations admitting a \emph{partially flat angle structure} in the sense of \cite{Lackenby:heeg}.
+Since we are restricting to $M$ with $\chi(\partial M) = 0$, we require the angles at each ideal vertex to sum to exactly $\pi$ rather than at most $\pi$ as in (i) on page 916 of \cite{Lackenby:heeg}.
 Such triangulations impose restrictions on the topology of the underlying manifold $M$.
-The only connected closed normal surfaces in $\cT$ with $\chi \geq 0$ are vertex links, and $M$ is irreducible, \bdry irreducible, atoroidal, and acylindrical \cite[Theorem~2.2]{Lackenby:heeg}; in particular, the interior of $M$ admits a finite-volume complete hyperbolic metric, $\partial M$ consists of a nonempty union of tori and $\cT$ is a $\partial$-efficient triangulation of $M$.
+The only connected closed normal surfaces in $\cT$ with $\chi \geq 0$ are vertex links, and $M$ is irreducible, \bdry irreducible, atoroidal, and acylindrical \cite[Theorem~2.2]{Lackenby:heeg}; in particular, the interior of $M$ admits a finite-volume complete hyperbolic metric, and $\cT$ is a $\partial$-efficient triangulation of $M$.
 A general algorithm for finding such a $\cT$ in this setting is given in \cite[\sec2]{Lackenby:heeg} and in practice one easily finds a $\cT$ admitting the stronger notion of a \emph{strict angle structure} from~\cite{HRS:strict}.